michael-lazar/jetforce/README.md

 $ pip install jetforce
 ```

-Or, clone the repository and run the script directly
+Or, simply clone the repository and run the script directly

 ```
 $ git clone https://github.com/michael-lazar/jetforce